 A: Class schedule is Monday through Friday from 10 a.m. until 5 p.m., with 3-4 classes running simultaneously each module.
 (A “module” is approximately half a semester.)
 One day per week is devoted to practicum work.
 The practicum starts in mid-October.

 Q: What is the purpose of the analytics bootcamp?

 A: Because students come from a variety of academic backgrounds, students take 3 five-week courses starting in early July to bring everyone's background up to a similar level.
 All students take the Introduction to Data-Driven Business Strategies course and then take two of the following: computational analytics, linear algebra, or probability/statistics.
 We encourage students to choose boot camp classes based on course content that they most need to review.
 The boot camp is a way for students to quickly decide whether they have the appropriate background to succeed and whether they are truly interested in a highly technical analytics degree.
-Each year a few students do not continue with the program after the end of boot camp.
+Every year a few students do not continue with the program after the end of boot camp.

 What is the total cost of the program?
 Is financial aid available?

 Q: Does the program offer any scholarships?

 A: The Master of Science in Analytics (MSAN) program awards a limited number of partial scholarships to our top applicants.
 For the class of 2013-2014, the median fellowship (among those students given fellowships) was $3,000 (range $3,000 - $9,000).
 Approximately fifty percent of enrolled students were given some level of fellowship money.
 You do not need to fill out a separate application to be considered for a fellowship; all students are considered.

 Q: Does the program offer teaching assistantships or research assistantships?